-#1 Updated by Xianhua Liu about 12 years ago
+#1 Updated by Xianhua Liu over 12 years ago

 I do not understand about this one.
 For me there is nothing wrong about the map of Ilex longipes.
 We have Ilex longipes (Alan Weakley) = Ilex decidua var. longipes (RAB).
 So we can infer that Ilex longipes (Alan Weakley) < Ilex decidua (RAB).
 So Ilex decidua (RAB) is ambiguous identification for Ilex longipes (Alan Weakley).

-#2 Updated by Robert Peet about 12 years ago
+#2 Updated by Robert Peet over 12 years ago

 If you look at the RAB book you find a map for Ilex decidua and a map for Ilex decidua var. longipes.
 What RAB mean by Ilex decidua was Ilex decidua var. decidua, but that is not the way the records are in our database; we just followed the names on the maps.
 Every time RAB had a map with a full species and one or more maps of the same species but for a var, the full species name needs to be changed to the nominal var. (ie the species with the var name = to the species name).

 #4 Updated by xianhua liu almost 12 years ago

 1. Ilex longipes (Weakley 2005) = Ilex decidua var. longipes (Radford et al. 1968)